 SMRT Buses placed an additional order for 67 more production units of the Mercedes-Benz OC500LE, also known as the Batch Two.
 Registered as SMB68R – SMB134H, they shared identical technical specifications as the first batch.

 The main difference from the Production Batch 1 lies in the interior.
 The Batch 2 buses used a new color scheme of blue and purple seats, and red for reserved seats.
 More grab poles and air-conditioning outlets were added to the rear of the bus.
 A blue-tinted sticker was fixed to the front windscreen to block off excess sunlight glare.
 These buses entered revenue service from July 2009 onwards.

-SMB51M had its rear EDS stolen somewhere around 2010.
+In a case of theft, SMB51M had its rear EDS stolen somewhere around 2010.
 The bus was taken out of revenue service and returned a few months later with a rear EDS acquired from SMB76S.